-Changes in diets, rising consumer demand and urbanization are creating opportunities in the broader food system—including in manufacturing, marketing, transportation and food preparation.
+Changes in diets, rising consumer demand and urbanization, supported by investments in infrastructure and rapidly evolving technology, are creating opportunities in the broader food system—including in manufacturing, marketing, transportation and food preparation.
 In Africa, food systems accounted for nearly 50 percent of economic activity in 2013 and could create a trillion-dollar food market—and even more jobs-- by 2030.

 This is important, especially as 1.6 billion people in low and middle income countries—and 300 million young people in Sub-Saharan Africa alone-- reach working age in the next 15 years.
 Under current trends, analysis shows that the food system in Ethiopia, Malawi, Mozambique, Tanzania, Uganda and Zambia will provide more than 70% of total jobs in 2025.

-To enhance the food system’s contribution to jobs, governments can promote growth in food value chains, ensure that policies and investments do not undermine employment intensity relative to long-term market trends, facilitate the inclusion of women and youth, and improve the quality of jobs.
+To enhance the food system’s contribution to jobs, governments can promote investments in healthier and safer food value chains, ensure that policies and investments do not undermine employment intensity relative to long-term market trends, facilitate the inclusion of women and youth, and improve the quality of jobs.

 Four strategies have emerged for providing access to more, better, and inclusive jobs in the food and agriculture system:

-1. Develop mechanisms for aggregating produce: Small farmers need mechanisms—such as producer organizations, companies or other institutions-- that aggregate their produce and help them better deal with markets.
+- Develop mechanisms for aggregating produce: Small farmers need mechanisms—such as producer organizations, companies or other institutions-- that aggregate their produce to reach scales that help them get better deals in markets.

-3. Invest in expanding the SME ecosystem: Invest in the growth of existing and emerging SMEs
+- Invest in expanding the Micro-Enterprise and Small and Medium Enterprise ecosystem: Invest in the growth of existing and emerging SMEs

-4. Engage youth through skill development, vocational education and incubation: Provide youth with opportunities to develop and enhance their skills in order to help them access agripreneurship opportunities and acquire jobs in agribusiness, off-farm, non-farm, and rural labor markets.
+- Engage youth through skills development, vocational education, incubation and digital agriculture: Provide youth with opportunities to develop and enhance their skills in order to help them access agripreneurship opportunities and acquire jobs in agribusiness, off-farm, non-farm, and rural labor markets.
 Focus should also be put on social enterprises, incubation for youth entrepreneurs and the use of ICT to create digital jobs that provide agriculture services.